APPiLY Technologies Logo

 UI is not UX

 Twitter, a widely popular social media platform, uses a clean minimalistic design for its apps.
-Rather than relying on flashy UI elements and heavy animations, it prioritises on allowing users to interact quickly and intuitively with content in real time, providing a superior user experience.
+Rather than relying on flashy UI elements and heavy animations, it prioritizes on allowing users to interact quickly and intuitively with content in real time, providing a superior user experience.

 Elements of a Good User Experience Design